What is the Pupil Premium?

 -the Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, and in particular those who attract the pupil premium

 -the reports for parents that schools have to publish online

-Please see below for our strategy statements:
+Please see below for our strategy and impact statements: